 So I dialed back the cinnamon sugar, tossed in fresh blueberries, and added a touch of lemon to brighten things up.

-When we served the cake at a recent family get-to-gether.
-Everyone was surprised to find out it was made with a cake mix!
+When we served the cake at a recent family gathering, everyone was surprised to find out it was made with a cake mix!

 Yellow Cake Mix – You’ll need just half a box (7.62 ounces).
 If you’ve never divided a mix before, this post for how to make half a cake mix has helpful photos and tips for using a kitchen scale or measuring cups.